 THE RIGHT TICKET

-The Summit World 3000 wants to be visited without a bike – MTBs are transported free of charge up to the trail entrance at the Alpine Centre.
-Thus, a normal ascent (€ 20.50), but also optionally only from/to the middle station Langwied (€ 13.50) is enough to bike, with the remaining ascent by muscle power over the Asten way or the Alpine Centre way.
+The thrill of The Summit World 3000 waiting for YOU to try – MTBs are transported free of charge up to the trail entrance at the Alpine Centre.
+Thus, a normal ascent (€ 29), but also optionally only from/to the middle station Langwied (€ 18.50) is enough to feel the thrills of mountain cycling, with the remaining ascent by muscle power over the Asten way or the Alpine Centre way.
 Holiday guests in the region can travel for free thanks to the Zell am See-Kaprun Summer Card.